A religious community, an ecumenical endeavor, a Celtic spirit

 WE ARE anamchara fellowship

-An inclusive community, welcoming men and women, clergy and lay, married, single, or partners in a committed relationship.
+An inclusive community, welcoming all people; clergy and lay, married, single, or partners in a committed relationship.
 Members of the fellowship may live in their own homes or in groups as the ability for that arises.
 Each member must be self- supporting, and we are bound to each other by common ideals and a commitment to prayer and service.

 A vowed member of the fellowship